bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/guides/contracts.md

 addresses she pays, how much she pays them, and possibly how many satoshis she has left.

-Alice is not a criminal, she just wants plausible deniability about where she has spent her satoshis and how many she has left, so she starts up the Tor anonymity network on her computer and logs into an IRC chatroom as "AnonGirl."
+Alice isn't a criminal, she just wants plausible deniability about where she has spent her satoshis and how many she has left, so she starts up the Tor anonymity network on her computer and logs into an IRC chatroom as "AnonGirl."